pradeep52004/Pradeep-demo/README.md

 # Pradeep-demo
-This is my first Repository
+This is my git first Repository
+Author-Pradeep Kumar Naik